i18next/i18next-gitbook/translation-function/interpolation.md

+---
+description: "Interpolate dynamic values into translations with {{value}}, escape or format them, and change the interpolation prefix and suffix."
+---

 # Interpolation

 Interpolation is one of the most used functionalities in I18N.
 It allows integrating dynamic values into your translations.